 Video streaming allows users to watch videos over the internet.

 During the early 1990s, when the Internet was still in its infancy, the first web browsers only supported static HTML pages.
 These pages were simple text documents with hyperlinks that allowed users to navigate from one page to another.

 Around 1994, the first images appeared on websites as the <img> HTML tag was introduced.

-Then, in 1995, the <audio> and <video> HTML tags were created, which allowed web developers to embed multimedia content on their websites.
+Then, in 1995, audio and HTML video tags were created, which allowed web developers to embed multimedia content on their websites.

 However, it wasn’t until 2010 that HTML5 video streaming became widely adopted.
-That’s because earlier versions of HTML didn’t support the <video> tag, and browsers couldn’t play videos without a plugin like Adobe Flash Player or Microsoft Silverlight.
+That’s because earlier versions of HTML didn’t support the HTML video tag, and browsers couldn’t play videos without a plugin like Adobe Flash Player or Microsoft Silverlight.

 When HTML5 was released, it included a new <video> tag that allowed browsers to play videos without the need for any plugins natively.
 HTML5 also introduced several other features that made developing websites and web applications more accessible.

 Some of the benefits of improved software technology include the following:

 - Better video quality